srobo/kitbook/roles/arena-manager.md

 # Arena Manager

-The arena manager is responsible for constructing the arena.
+The arena manager is responsible for constructing and deconstructing the arenas.
 Specifically, this includes the following:

  * Arena carpet
  * Arena walls